JannikWibker/proseminar-kaslr/slides/kaslr-talk.md

 Cannot be read (or written to) from user space, but:
 - There might be arbitrary read / write exploits
-- Parts of the kernel address space are marked executable
+- Could build ROP chains in the kernel stack with gadgets from the kernel

 ---